-The Accounts Commission for Scotland appointed EY as the external auditor of Glasgow City Region - City Deal Cabinet Joint Committee ("the Cabinet" or the "Joint Committee") for the five year period to 2026/27.
+The Accounts Commission for Scotland appointed EY as the external auditor of Glasgow City Region - City Deal Cabinet Joint Committee ("the Cabinet" or "the Joint Committee") for the five-year period to 2026/27.

-This Annual Audit Plan, prepared for the benefit of senior management and the Joint Committee, sets out our proposed audit approach for the audit of the financial year ended 31 March 2024.
-In preparing this plan, we have developed our understanding of the organisation through:
+This Annual Audit Plan, prepared for the benefit of senior management and the Joint Committee, sets out our proposed audit approach for the audit of the financial statements for the year ended 31 March 2025.
+In preparing this plan, we have continued to develop our understanding of the Cabinet through:

-- Regular discussions with management, - Review of key documentation and committee reports; and - Our understanding of the environment in which the Cabinet is currently operating.
+- · Regular discussions with management, - Review of key documentation, including Board and committee reports; and - Our understanding of the environment in which the Cabinet is currently operating.